Last Updated on July 14, 2021 by queenie mak

 For your first booking, it might take you a bit of time to book as you may browse through the website and understand how the site or the whole process works.

-Here are some things I always do when it comes to picking the best Airbnb accommodation:
+Here are some things I always do when it comes to picking the best Airbnb rental:

 Photographs are everything!
 The more relevant photos, the better.
 I always scan through all the pictures before booking.
 And I also pay attention to the quality of images as if it has anything to do with the condition of the home.
 Ha!